+44 (0)800 4647974 hello@graphicmill.co.uk

 Like with any investment, you want a means of measuring its success, and therefore its viability in the future.

 If the numbers don’t meet expectations, it doesn’t necessarily mean that exhibiting isn’t right for your business.
 It could simply mean that the ways in which you went about it needs reviewing.
-This is where honest feedback from your sales team, customers, and even your stand builders can be invaluable.
+This is where honest feedback from your sales team, customers, and even your exhibition stand builders can be invaluable.

 How are you going to draw a crowd?